iyxan23/straighta/docs/algorithm-draft.md

 the weights according to the arbitrarily-set percentage, and weigh each material to get the highest weights.

+Weight: ranges from 1-7 (schedules for each day)

+A material that gets computed 1 weight means that it takes one study session.

+StraightA has the capacity of 7 (1 weighed material per day).
+If a material is weighed to be 2, that material will be studied for 2 study sessions spanning over two days (which means its quite important).

 Okay, okay I'm getting some ideas

 What if we calculate the effectiveness of a study session based on previous study sessions, per minute.